keleko34/Konnekt/README.md

 - Second choice (using konnekt built in parser)

-The element will be replaced with your desired component, this can be used as much as you want
+The element will be replaced with your desired component, this can be used multiple times

 ```js
 <body>